dku-plant-futures/dku-plant-futures.github.io/content/post/vegan-recipe-for-thanksgiving/index.md

 - vegetarian-tart.jpg
 ---

-A few weeks ago, we were invited to suggest vegan recipes for this year's Thanksgiving menu for the cafeteria.
+A few weeks ago, we were invited to suggest vegan recipes for this year's Thanksgiving menu for our canteen.
-[Marseille Williamson]({{< ref "/about">}}#marseille-williamson-co-president) shared some excellent recipes, which I translated into [Chinese]({{< ref path="/post/vegan-recipe-for-thanksgiving/" lang="zh">}}) and sent to the cafeteria.
+[Marseille Williamson]({{< ref "/about">}}#marseille-williamson-co-president) shared some excellent recipes, which I translated into [Chinese]({{< ref path="/post/vegan-recipe-for-thanksgiving/" lang="zh">}}) and sent to the canteen.

 Although I didn't receive any response, the recipes are still worth trying.